Bikini Atoll: Land-based wealth

 The Bikini islanders continue to maintain land rights as the primary measure of wealth.

 Each family is part of a clan (Bwij), which owns all land.
 The clan owes allegiance to a chief (Iroij).
 The chiefs oversee the clan heads (Alap), who are supported by laborers (Dri-jerbal).
 The Iroij control land tenure, resource use and distribution, and settle disputes.
 The Alap supervise land maintenance and daily activities.
 The Dri-jerbal work the land including farming, cleaning, and construction.

 The Marshallese society is matrilineal and land is passed down from generation to generation through the mother.
 Land ownership ties families together into clans.
 Grandparents, parents, grandchildren, aunts, uncles, and cousins form extended, close-knit family groups.
 Gatherings tend to become big events.
 One of the most significant family events is the first birthday of a child (kemem), which relatives and friends celebrate with feasts and song.

 Payments made in the 20th century as reparations for damage to the Bikini Atoll and the islanders' way of life have elevated their income relative to other Marshall Island residents.
 It has caused some Bikini islanders to become economically dependent on the payments from the trust fund.
 This dependency has eroded individuals' interest in traditional economic pursuits like taro and copra production.
 The move also altered traditional patterns of social alliance and political organization.
 On Bikini, rights to land and land ownership were the major factor in social and political organization and leadership.
 After relocation and settlement on Kili, a dual system of land tenure evolved.
 Disbursements from the trust fund were based in part to land ownership on Bikini and based on current land tenure on Kili.

 Before the residents were relocated, they were led by a local chief and under the nominal control of the Paramount Chief of the Marshall Islands.
 Afterward, they had greater interaction with representatives of the trust fund and the U.S. government and began to look to them for support.

+In the late 2010s, the islanders pushed for complete control of the trust fund, which was tens of millions of dollars.
+The same leaders which had pushed for increased control, rang up huge bills in travel expenses, buying real estate, aircraft, and boats.
+In 2016, the Bikini trust fund stood at $71 million in its last audit, with $4 million have been withdrawn.
+After leasing control, the account was drained leaving only $4 million by 2020, and $100,000 in 2023.
+Then with funds depleted, the power and deliveries to Kili were stopped, and salaries were not paid, this led to declaration of emergency, and the Marshallese government had to step in to try to help.

 Language

-Most Marshallese speak both the Marshallese language and at least some Spanish.
-Government agencies use Marshallese.
-One important word in Marshallese is "yokwe" which is similar to the Hawaiian "aloha" and means "hello", "goodbye" and "love".
+Most Marshallese speak both the Marshallese language and another language.
+Some of the languages reflect the nation's history with Germany, Japan, and the United States.
+Government agencies use Marshallese, though English is very popular also.